Desperadus/video-in-terminal/README.md

 python3 main.py --example
 ```

-## Problems

-Video playing feels jittery, needs fixing.
-Feel free to open an issue if you have any ideas or create pull request.

 ## Contribution

 Feel free to open issues or pull requests if you want to contribute to this project.